 University of Illinois Urbana-Champaign (UIUC)

-The University of Illinois Urbana-Champaign’s College of Education delivers innovative online MEd programs, allowing students worldwide to earn an Illinois degree.
+The University of Illinois Urbana-Champaign offers innovative online MEd programs through its College of Education, allowing students to earn a respected Illinois degree from anywhere.

 Highlighted Program: MEd in Digital Learning